Sand Cat Facts

 Because of their secretive behavior, we don’t know much about this creature’s lifespan in the wild.

-8. Sand cats are solitary animals
+8. They are solitary animals

 Adult sand cats lead solitary lives.
 This doesn't mean they can't share their home range with other individuals.
 Unlike other cats, sand cats are not territorial and won't make a fuss over the presence of other individuals in their environment.
 They simply do not form groups or hunt or live together.
-However, a breeding female sand cat has to share her space with her kittens before they become independent.
+However, a breeding female has to share her space with her kittens before they become independent.

-Their solitary lifestyle doesn't affect breeding because sand cats have super sensitive hearing and can hear the bark-like mating calls over great distances1.
+Their solitary lifestyle doesn't affect breeding because they have super sensitive hearing and can hear the bark-like mating calls over great distances1.
 Other forms of communication include leaving scent marks or claw scratches on objects in their home range.
 They leave scent marks by rubbing their body against objects or spraying their urine.

 Sleeping sand cat